 This BBQ island layout with an outdoor pizza oven will take about 2-4 hours to assemble with RTA.

 After reading through all this information, you’re probably wondering what the next step is.

-Well, you have a lot to consider!
 We suggest a couple things.
 First, continue your research.
 Second, allow some time for the information you learned today to process.